Combination of Deep Speaker Embeddings for Diarisation: Speaker diarisation pipeline

 \subsection{Neural VAD and CPD}

-Both VAD and CPD models are built as NN-based frame-level binary classifiers and described below: \begin{itemize} \item The VAD model is a DNN which consists of seven FC layers with ReLU activation functions.
+The VAD and CPD models are both built as NN-based frame-level binary classifiers and described below: \begin{itemize} \item The VAD model is a DNN which consists of seven FC layers with ReLU activation functions.
 The key strength of the DNN structure is the use of a large input window covering 55 consecutive frames (27 on each side), which provides sufficient information for high performance speech and non-speech classification \citep{vad}.

-\item The CPD model, as shown in Fig.~\ref{fig:cpd}, uses the ReLU recurrent neural network (RNN) model to encode past and future input into two separate vectors respectively which are then fused into one vector using the Hadamard product followed by a softmax FC layer classifying speaker change or non-change.
+\item The CPD model, as shown in Fig.~\ref{fig:cpd}, uses a ReLU recurrent neural network (RNN) model to encode past and future input into two separate vectors respectively which are then fused into one vector using the Hadamard product followed by a softmax FC layer classifying speaker change or non-change.
 By viewing the RNN output vectors as speaker representations corresponding to the past and future audio segments, the Hadamard product and the output layer can be seen as making decisions on the change of speaker identity by comparing the speaker representations before and after the current time.

 To further improve the ability of the RNN to extract speaker representations, speaker embeddings instead of raw acoustic features are used as the input to the RNN model.
 As shown in Fig.~\ref{fig:cpd}, a TDNN trained to classify the training set speakers is used to extract the frame-level d-vectors which are fed into the RNN.
-To avoid the local optimum issue caused by pre-training, the whole CPD model including the TDNN, the RNN, and the output layer are then jointly trained to perform speaker change/non-change classification.
+The whole CPD model including the TDNN, the RNN, and the output layer are then jointly trained to perform speaker change/non-change classification.

 \end{itemize}

 .